pyrmont/updates.inqk.net/src/_posts/2020-11-09-weeknotes.md

 - Joe Biden won the U.S. presidential election.
 It wasn't the landslide that many (including me) had hoped for but it's a huge relief nevertheless.
 Lamentably (if unsurprisingly), President Trump has yet to concede and many conservatives are peddling ridiculous conspiracy theories about voting irregularities.
 I want to believe this represents the end of a period of insanity in U.S. politics.

-- Speaking of Biden, I watched his victory address (and Kamala Harris' introduction) live on Saturday ([YouTube](https://www.youtube.com/watch?v=vaThx7z6e0M)) with the kids.
+- Speaking of Biden, I watched his victory address and Kamala Harris' introduction ([YouTube](https://www.youtube.com/watch?v=vaThx7z6e0M)) live on Saturday with the kids.
 Well, to be more precise: _I_ watched it and Emma and John gleefully ignored the television.
-The speech itself was a delightful reminder of what it used to sound like when the U.S. President spoke.
+The speech itself was a delightful reminder of what it used to sound like when the U.S. president spoke.

 - I wrote [last week](https://updates.inqk.net/post/1604327220.html) about how I wasn't sure if I would order an iPhone 12 Pro Max.
 Of course, I ended up ordering one anyway.
 While it doesn't have much my current phone doesn't have, a combination of the improved camera in the iPhone 12 Pro and the fact that Eri would inherit my XS Max and _its_ improved camera (over the 7+) was enough to get me to pull the trigger.
 It's due to arrive on Friday.
 I also bought a HomePod Mini.